 Focus unwaveringly on the customer, not just the product.
 If you initiate the selling pitch before establishing a personal rapport with the customer, you’re bound to fail.
 The best way is to spend quality time building your brand and developing an online persona that makes people love you and want to come back for more.

-Make your emails sound like you’re speaking to a friend and keep the tone direct and uncomplicated, devoid of business jargon.
+Make your content in your emails sound like you’re speaking to a friend and keep the tone direct and uncomplicated, devoid of business jargon.
 Try lowering the sales pitch to 30 percent of the email.
 Use the main body of your message to establish a rapport with the customer and dovetail the benefits the customer derives from the product.

 Remember that your goal is to befriend the customer and create lasting relationships, and that comes through when you personalize each mail to fulfill the intent of the target audience.